fb pixel

 Being laid off can feel traumatic no matter what the circumstances.
 But when it’s an at-home situation, “with just the click of a button, an employee is instantly disconnected from everything and everyone,” says Aleinik, formerly of Shopify, who found the experience extremely isolating.
 “I think it is this isolation that has made it so much harder to gain a healthy mindset,” she says.

 To be clear, that’s personal isolation on top of general public isolation.
 It’s no secret that the early stay-at-home COVID orders ramped up another pandemic—of loneliness.
-And even in these post-vaccine times, those feelings are still alive and well.
+And even in these post-pandemic times, the feelings are still alive and well.
 In fact, according to a 2022 survey by Cigna, 58 percent of U.S. adults are lonely.

 The rise in remote work, despite its many benefits, may have contributed to this.
 One survey conducted by Boston University found that employees who report feeling lonely are more likely to work remotely.
 And a remote layoff strips away what small virtual connection you did have with colleagues.